melezhik/sparky/README.md

 all servers within a group can run remote jobs on each other, the only requirement is they all have to share the same `SPARKY_API_TOKEN`

-For now, only `http` protocol is supported for cluster jobs URLs.
+For now `http/https` protocol are supported for cluster jobs URLs.

+See also "SSL support" section.

 # Sparky plugins